-Pack The Pantries: Food banks step up to fill the need of Hungry Hoosiers
+Pack The Pantries: Food banks step up to fill the need of hungry Hoosiers

 “The same things that’s happening on the grocery shelves is happening to the hunger relief system,” said Gleaners Food Bank of Indiana CEO, John Elliott.

 Nearly 80 percent of Indianapolis Public School families rely on free or reduced lunch.
-So IPS, is partnering Gleaners to distribute food across the city.
+So IPS is partnering with Gleaners to distribute food across the city.
 They’re sending out non-perishable food items to dozens of locations for anyone who needs it.

-Starting next week members of the National Guard will aim to pack 40,000 boxes a day with food.
+Starting Monday, members of the National Guard will aim to pack 40,000 boxes a day with food.